Acanthurus lineatus

+Taxonomy

+Acanthurus lineatus was first formally described as Chaetodon lineatus by Linnaeus in the 10th edition of Systema Naturae published in 1758 with its type locality given as "Indies".
+The genus Acanthurus is one of two genera in the tribe Acanthurini which is one of three tribes in the subfamily Acanthurinae which is one of two subfamilies in the family Acanthuridae.

+Etymology

+Acanthurus lineatus has the specific name lineatus, meaning "lined", a reference to the yellow and black lines on the body of this fish.

 Description

 This species reaches about 38 centimeters in length.
 Much of the body has black-edged blue and yellow stripes, and the top of the head is striped with yellow.
 The belly is grayish.
 The pectoral fins have darkened rays and the pelvic fins are yellow-brown with black margins.
 Individuals from around the Philippines vary in coloration.
-The sharp, forward-pointing spines on the caudal peduncle are venomous.
+A. lineatus, like other surgeonfish, possesses a sharp spine on either side of the tail base, but unlike in other surgeonfish, the spines are venomous and capable of inflicting painful wounds on handlers.